janondrusek/MI-MPR-DIP-Admission/README.md

 This application is a result of Master project at FIT CTU in Prague.
 Implements entire admission process to master studies.

-## Admisson procedure - automatic processing of applications for masters study program
+## Admission procedure - automatic processing of applications for masters study program

 * Familiarize with Conditions for admission and Dean’s Directive on the admission process to master study programme taught at FIT CTU.